Lovaraju521/pytest-human/README.md

 ### Fixtures

-- `human` - Supplies a logger to the test, all log sources are displayed using the test name.
-For helpers/fixtures prefer using `get_logger` instead
+- `human` - Supplies a human object to the test.
+Includes a logger and attachment collector.
-- `test_log` - Alternative synonym for `human` fixture
+- `test_log` - Supplies a logger to the test, equivalent to `human.log`.
+For helpers/fixtures prefer using `get_logger` instead.
 - `human_test_log_path` - Path of the html log file for the current test
 ### Logging Methods